ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/comfy-extension.md

 ---
-title: ComfyUI Extension
+title: ComfyUI Agent
-description: Installing and configuring the ComfyUI extension
+description: Installing and configuring the ComfyUI Agent for AI Server
 ---

 ComfyUI is a powerful workflow tool for various AI related tasks including the ability to create images from text, images from images, and more.
 It is a key component of AI Server that provides a wide range of processing capabilities.